Browsing your thrift store grab those faux gold stuff, cause I’m sharing how to paint them using my thrift store candle holders.

 The steps to paint

 If you like the dirty bits, paint over the gold leaving the dark areas.
 This is a fast way to update the gold, cause you can be done now!
+You can see the easy painting idea on these thrift store frames.
 But if you want a crisper look…

 Paint covering completely.
 Let dry.
 Then paint a second coat.
 When that coat dries, apply a clear wax.